Real Privacy Stories

 Context

 My wife was picking up a prescription for me at a pharmacy.
-There were several people waiting in line behind her.
+Several people were waiting in line behind her.

 The moment

 At the counter, the pharmacist began asking her detailed questions about me and my medical condition.
-Some of the questions were ones she didn’t know how to answer.
+Some were questions she did not know how to answer.
 Others felt personal.

-As the conversation continued, it was clear that people nearby could hear what was being discussed.
+As the conversation continued, it became clear that people nearby could hear what was being discussed.

 Impact